praveenscience/FinalYear-Project-Ideas/README.md

 * Text Summariser
 * Text analyzer using NLP (Natural Language Processing text) and spaCy
 * Sudoku solver using Backtracking and OpenCV
+* Classifying human expressions and mapping them to emojis

 ## Data Structures and Algorithms